YonasFasil/v/replit.md

 ## System Architecture

-VENUIN is built with a modern, scalable architecture designed for high performance and maintainability.
+VENUIN is built with a modern, scalable multi-tenant architecture designed for high performance and maintainability.

 **Frontend Architecture:**
 - **Framework**: React 18 with TypeScript, using Vite for build tooling.